Developer Resource

 This guide covers setting up Ollama, a local AI runtime, to assist with modding tasks like code generation, debugging, and documentation.

-Note: Using AI for code generation is subject to the mod’s AI Policy.
+Note: Using AI for code generation is subject to the mod’s AI Policy (opens in new tab).

 Quick Setup